bekk/bekk-christmas/post/elm/unpacking-records.md

         ]
 ```

-It's worth to consider that if you over-apply the technique, you might lose track of where each field in the function body originates from.
-Nevertheless, it's a useful tool to keep if not in your belt, at least within reach in the tool box.
+Finally, it's worth to consider a caveat.
+Over-applying the technique obscures the origins of each field in the function body.
+This happens quicker as functions bodies grow.
+Still, pattern matching is a necessary and useful tool to grasp